shaloo/docs.arcana/docs/db/config_dApp_with_db.md

 #### Testnet

-By default, all newly registered applications are enabled for using the Arcana 'Testnet'.
+By default, all newly registered applications are enabled for using the {{config.extra.arcana.company_name}} 'Testnet'.
 Developers can view or edit the default configuration settings by clicking 'Testnet' on the application card displayed in the 'Manage Apps' dashboard screen.
 This will bring up the application dashboard screen with various navigation options in the LHS pane.

-After validation on the 'Testnet', the application can be configured to use the Arcana 'Mainnet'.
+After validation on the 'Testnet', the application can be configured to use the {{config.extra.arcana.company_name}} 'Mainnet'.
 To do this, developers must create a corresponding 'Mainnet' configuration profile.

 #### Mainnet

-To use Arcana Mainnet, the developers must first create a 'Mainnet' configuration profile using the {{config.extra.arcana.dashboard_name}}.
+To use the {{config.extra.arcana.company_name}} Mainnet, the developers must first create a 'Mainnet' configuration profile using the {{config.extra.arcana.dashboard_name}}.

 A newly registered application does not have any 'Mainnet' profile associated with it, it has to be explicitly created by the developer.
 The application card displayed in the 'Manage Apps' screen will show the 'Mainnet' configuration as disabled for all newly registered apps.
 To create a 'Mainnet' configuration profile, the developer must use the application dashboard screen displaying the Testnet profile, use the LHS navigation pane and select the **Social Auth** settings.